TattiQ/kafka-tutorial/kafka0.md

 * No need to deploy a zoo of different systems
 * Different users can consume messages multiple times
 * Disk-Based Retention
+* Scalability is easy, just more brokers (scale as you go without learning new stuff)

 ### Messages and Batches